HyperspaceMadness/shaders_slang/crt/shaders/HyperspaceMadness/readme.txt

 -BR_CrtPass
-	hsm-crt-guest-dr-venom-with-scaling.slang (Or any CRT shader which integrates the mega-screen-scale scaling) -hsm-blur-scanlines.slang - If necessary turn on to blurs scanlines to avoid moire ringing artifacts -BR_MirrorLowResPass
+	hsm-crt-guest-dr-venom-with-scaling.slang (Or any CRT shader which integrates the mega-screen-scale scaling) -hsm-blur-scanlines.slang - If necessary turn on to blurs scanlines to avoid moire ringing artifacts -hsm-blur-outside-screen-horiz.slang - adds blur which is used by the reflection pass -BR_MirrorBlurredPass
-	linearize.slang - Pass reduces resolution to a lower fixed resolution so blur is fast and consistent regardless of final output resolution
--hsm-blur-outside-screen-horiz.slang - adds blur which is used by the reflection pass -BR_MirrorBlurredPass
 	hsm-blur-outside-screen-vert.slang - adds blur which is used by the reflection pass